allofphysicsgraph/latex-in-arxiv/postings_list/README.md

 It's ideal to keep the files around 10k or fewer lines.
 If you need more, add a new vocab file and include it in the `scanner.rl`

+MAX_TOKEN_COUNT is defined in globals.h
+it is currently set to 10000 which is likely small for a large TeX file